Disclaimer: This is Untrue.

 ★

-Disciple whom Jesus Loved in Wikipedia"
+Disciple whom Jesus Loved on Wikipedia"

 https://en.wikipedia.org/wiki/Disciple_whom_Jesus_loved